 Florida Statute of Limitations for Construction Accident Injuries

-The State of Florida has a four year statute of limitations for personal injury claims stemming from construct site accidents.
-This means that an injured person has four years from the date of the accident to file a personal injury claim.
+The State of Florida has a two year statute of limitations for personal injury claims stemming from construct site accidents.
+This means that an injured person has two years from the date of the accident to file a personal injury claim.

 If the family of a victim whose death was caused by a construction site accident wants to file a wrongful death claim, they have a two year statute of limitations.
 This means that the victim’s family has two years from the date of the victim’s death to file a wrongful death claim.